 How do I know I need a psychiatrist?

 If you are already on medications or if any of your doctors or therapists have recommended medication evaluation, you would need an Initial evaluation by a psychiatrist.
 If you are not sure, you can set up an evaluation and recommendations will be made based on your needs.
 This could mean medication recommendation, referral to a therapist or other medical specialist as the case may be.

 What should I expect once I call?

 Your call will be answered or returned by a friendly, helpful staff member.
 She will ask you some questions to see if you would benefit from an evaluation at our office.
 She will also address any concerns or questions you may have.
 If it is appropriate, she will set up an Initial appointment for you.
-After the evaluation by Dr. Amita Talati, an Individualized treatment plan will be established for your follow up treatment with and Integrative/Functional approach.
+After the evaluation, an Individualized treatment plan will be established for your follow up treatment with and Integrative/Holistic approach.